matsavage/DND-5e-LaTeX-Character-Sheet-Template/README.md

 ## Credits

-* This is the modification of the standard [Wizards of the Coast PDF character sheet](https://media.wizards.com/2016/dnd/downloads/5E_CharacterSheet_Fillable.pdf) template
+* This package was generated from the standard Wizards of the Coast [PDF character sheet](https://media.wizards.com/2016/dnd/downloads/5E_CharacterSheet_Fillable.pdf) template